ilmlnk/ilmlnk/README.md

 # Hello!
 I am Illia!😁🤙

-I am a 19-year-old student of Odesa National Polytechnic University and I am currently in the process of looking for a job.
+I am a third-year student of Odesa National Polytechnic University and I am currently in the process of looking for a job.

 # 🔎 Overview